 ‘Burrowes is a writer of towering talent‘ USA Today Happy Ever After

-Vintage Roger is Roger Mortimer at his witty, irreverent best.
-Exuding the charm and good humour that captured the nation’s hearts in Dear Lupin and Dear Lumpy, this uplifting account tells of Roger’s years in the Coldstream Guards and is followed by a collection of letters he wrote to his good friend Peggy Dunne from May 1940 to late 1944.
-Steadfastly optimistic and utterly captivating, the letters paint a vivid portrait of life as a POW.
+Vintage Roger is Roger Mortimer at his witty, irreverent best, exuding the charm and good humour that captured the nation’s hearts in Dear Lupin and Dear Lumpy.
+Steadfastly optimistic and utterly captivating, these letters, written to his good friend Peggy Dunne from May 1940 to late 1944, paint a vivid portrait of life as a POW.

 A heart-stopping new psychological thriller from international bestseller, Emily Elgar, inspired by a shocking true-life story